nsikakabasieumoh/py4e/README.md

 ## Future work

-I will work on [beginner python projects](https://github.com/nsikakabasieumoh/python-beginner-level-projects) like creating a simple calculator, a guessing game, a dice roller etc. To improve my python knowledge and test my understanding.
+I will work on  beginner python projects like creating a temperature converter, a simple calculator, a guessing game, a dice roller etc. To improve my python knowledge and test my understanding.

 ## Acknowledgments/References